bonitasoft/bonita-doc/md/admin-application-users-list.md

 5. Click on the _Update [...]_ button of the section

 ### Edit user's memberships
-In the way we conceive the pertainance of a user to an organization, it is only possible to add both a role and a group (what we call a membership) to a user.
+In the way we conceive how a user pertains to an organization, it is only possible to add both a role and a group (what we call a membership) to a user.
 For example, "Assistant"(role) of "Human Resources"(group).
 1. Go to _Organization_/_Users_
 2. In the row of the user, click on the _View user details_ icon